Pakistan

 $10 USD

 Due to security concerns it's common local police forces will try to 'escort' you around.
 In reality they will nag you to just go back to your hotel so they can play on their phones.
-It's free but a highly annoying 'service' that you cant opt out of once they start following you
+It's free but a highly annoying 'service' that you can't opt out of once they start following you

-Accept people offering you food and services, if you engage them long enough you'll usually find a way to repay them, its okay to say yes
+Accept people offering you food and services, if you engage them long enough you'll usually find a way to repay them, it's okay to say yes

 Make sure to visit in the warmer months, Skardu and Gilget close in the winter and they're arguably the best places to be as a tourist